 Before we start to consider the case study in detail, let’s go back to brass tacks and consider the AF5 exam in context.
 This is an in-depth examination, representing the culmination of the Advanced Diploma.
-The CII says that it should take at least 150 hours of study… and it is in less than two weeks’ time.
+The CII says that it should take at least 150 hours of study… and it is in approximately two weeks’ time.
 Now, this doesn’t mean that you should start to worry if you haven’t already spent the best part of ten hours a week for the last four months… but it does mean that you are going to have to work smart in this last couple of weeks… and the starting point for this is to understand the examination and what it is likely to throw at you.

 So, first things first, you are going to have three hours to complete the exam and in total there are going to be 160 marks up for grabs.
 This breaks down rather nicely:

 Don’t underestimate the importance of those ‘book-end’ ten minute sections.
 In that first 10 minutes, read ALL of the questions and write yourself a few rough notes for each – the things you will need to cover off.
 When you then arrive at that question, the first few marks are there in your rough notes waiting for you to collect them.
 Meanwhile, the supercomputer that is the human brain will have been working in the background to find you more answers – even when you aren’t consciously aware of it.
 If you don’t use that 10 minutes to read all the questions, your brain can’t possibly start trying to find the answers.
 In terms of the second ten-minute section at the end, make sure you leave lots of space between each of your answers.
 That way, when you come to the end of the exercise and go back over your paper, you can easily add in little extra snippets that might pick up another mark here and there.

 BOTTOM LINE: In this exam, there are almost as many marks available for great exam technique as there are for great technical knowledge.